metabase/metabase/docs/troubleshooting-guide/cant-send-email.md

 ## Are the email credentials correct?

-**Root cause:** The email address and/or password have been set up incorrectly.
+**Root cause:** The email address or password have been set up incorrectly, or the email server's host and port have been set up incorrectly.

 **Steps to take:**

-1. In the Admin Panel, select "Email Settings" and click "Send test email"
+1. In the Admin Panel, select "Email Settings" and check the settings.
+2. If they seem correct, click "Send test email".
-2. Verify that the email is delivered to the test account.
+3. Verify that the email is delivered to the test account.
-3. If the message is not sent or an error message is displayed in Metabase, try to use the same account credentials in another email program and see if they work.
-If they do, you may have found a---please [report it][bugs].
+4. If the message is not sent or an error message is displayed in Metabase, try to use the same account credentials in another email program and see if they work.
+If they do, you may have found a bug---please [report it][bugs].

 ## Is the mail server actually sending the message?